Adi-1011/custom-web-downloader/README.md

 # Custom Web Downloader

-🎬 A desktop GUI app to download and re-encode YouTube videos for Premiere Pro.
+🎬 A desktop GUI app to download and re-encode YouTube videos or any other open source web videos supported by yt-dlp

 ## Features
 - One-click video download